 Butterfly weed (Asclepias tuberosa) – orange milkweed with nectar that hummers will use in sunny, drier areas.

-Late‑season fuel and moist‑area plants
+Late‑season fuel for hummingbirds and moist‑area plants

 Great blue lobelia (Lobelia siphilitica) – late‑season blue spikes; valuable for migrating ruby‑throats.